Moment

 An image without an alt, whoops

-Why We Need to Adjust Settings for iPhone's Macro Mode
+Why We Need to Adjust Settings for iPhone's Macro Control

 The iPhone camera system is designed to detect proximity to a subject.
 Suppose it recognizes that the subject is closer than the minimum focus distance the primary camera lens allows.
 In that case, the system seamlessly transitions to the phone camera's-native macro lens, ensuring proper focus.

 When utilizing an add-on Moment Lens, the built-in lenses are partially obscured, which can impede the iPhone's ability to gauge the distance to subjects accurately.
-Consequently, the device may mistakenly assume that the user is approaching an object and attempt to switch to the macro lens, which is not the desired outcome.
+That means the device may mistakenly assume that the user is approaching an object and attempt to switch to the macro lens unwarranted.
 Users gain manual control over this functionality by activating the macro toggle button.

 Manage Automatic Macro Switching